yusrilmahendri/pioneer-management/API_DOCUMENTATION.md

     "message": "Validation failed",
     "errors": {
         "business": ["The business field is required."],
-        "id_business_category": ["The selected id business category is invalid."]
+        "id_business_category": ["The selected id business category is invalid."], "user_id": ["The selected user id is invalid."]
     }
 }
 ```